teverett/mailcradle/README.md

 There is mail that is important, and mail that can be read and responded to later.
 Typically, I like to store the messages that need immediate attention in my INBOX, and automatically move all other mail into folders to process at a convenient time.
 In short, I want to separate the urgent mail from all other mail, and sort the mail that's not urgent.

 The sorting process is similar to [winnowing](https://en.wikipedia.org/wiki/Winnowing), and that tool that has been used for centuries to winnow grain is a *cradle*.
 Therefore, I named the program MailCradle.
-Another name for a cradle is a [winnowing- fan](https://www.google.com/search?q=winnowing+fan), if you're interested to learn a bit about it.
+Another name for a cradle is a [winnowing-fan](https://www.google.com/search?q=winnowing+fan), if you're interested to learn a bit about it.

 # License